imravi/EDA/README.md

-EDA on different data sets
+EDA on different data sets.